 Overview: For Snorkel-Only sites, many protocols are the same as for Shared sites.
 Start at the downstream end and proceed upstream, encompassing the GRTS point.
-Snorkel all pools that meet criteria (≥20cm deep, ≥6m2 in surface area), using the same protocol as in Shared sites.
+Snorkel all pools that meet criteria (≥ 20 cm deep, $\geq 6m^2$ in surface area), using the same protocol as in Shared sites.
 Note mussels, amphibians, and wildlife.
 Wood, Metric, Unit 2, and substrate data are not collected.
 Habitat units other than pools meeting snorkel criteria should be combined into a single unit, and only the length of this combined unit needs to be recorded.
+There are no restrictions on how long this combined unit can be.
 Placeholder values are used for unrequired data in order to advance within Survey123.